What do we know about gun violence in schools?

 Guns used by shooters under age 18 usually come from the home.

-In all incidents of targeted school violence—100 percent—there were warning signs that caused others to be concerned.
-In 77 percent of incidents, other people were aware of the shooter’s plans in advance.5National Threat Assessment Center et al., “Protecting America’s Schools: A US Secret Service Analysis of Targeted School Violence” (US Secret Service, Department of Homeland Security, 2019), https://bit.ly/2U7vnwa.
-The study analyzed 41 incidents of targeted school violence from 2008 through 2017.
+In all incidents of targeted school violence—100 percent—there were warning signs that caused others to be concerned.4National Threat Assessment Center, “Protecting America’s Schools: A US Secret Service Analysis of Targeted School Violence,” US Secret Service, Department of Homeland Security, 2019, https://bit.ly/2U7vnwa.

 How can we prevent school gun violence?

 Gun violence prevention policies that will help to end school gun violence include: